jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 One thing we know from statistics is that larger sample sizes are better than smaller sample sizes.
-Can we write our tests to include more samples, to help make our sample more represenative of all the possible ways the program could be executed?
+Can we write our tests to include more samples, to help make our sample more representative of all the possible ways the program could be executed?

 We can.
 It is possible to write a hundred variants of the add testing